tgvashworth/distra/README.md

 distra add [host] [directory or url]
 ```

 The `host` and `directory or url` are both optional.
-If you omit the `directory or url` distra will serve the current directory you are in from the using the `host` you specify.
+If you omit the `directory or url` distra will serve your current directory.

-If you omit both, distra will serve the current directory with the name of the directory as the host.
+If you omit both, distra will serve the **current directory** with the **name of the directory** as the host.

 #### Try it: